 2.1 Policies and Practices- The EIB operates within a formal statement of policies and practices, which are initially approved by the Vestry and later may be modified as necessary upon recommendation of the EIB or the Vestry and approval of the other body.
 If the EIB and the Vestry should fail to agree to proposed modifications, either body may submit the proposed modifications to the Congregation for approval by at least a majority of those voting at an officially-called meeting.

 2.2 Membership - Members are to be:

-- Five voting members are elected by the Corporation from among corporate members with staggered three-year terms.
-One of the members elected by the Corporation will be from among Finance Committee members (including the Chair).
+- Five voting members with staggered three-year terms are elected by the Congregation from among Church members.
+The Nominations Committee will provide nominations to fill these vacancies for election at the annual meeting.
+One of the members elected by the Congregation will be from among Finance Committee members (including the Chair).
 An individual may serve up to two consecutive terms and then must take at least a one-year hiatus before serving again.